patrikx3/ramdisk/README.md

-# 💾 RAM disk persistent with Systemd timer, service and suspend v2019.2.15-2
+# 💾 Linux RAM disk persistent with Systemd timer, service and suspend v2019.2.15-2

 🙏 This is an open-source project.
 Star this repository, if you like it, or even donate to maintain the servers and the development.
 Thank you so much!